-- 3. Comment on the sufficiency of financial resources made available for the following:
+- 3. Explain how the available financial resources for each of the following are sufficient to support effective delivery of quality business education:

 - a.
 Faculty

 - b.
 Faculty development activities

 - c.
 Technology

 - d.
 Classroom resources

 - e.
 Learning resources (incl. library)

 - f.
 Other budget items you would like to share

 - g.
 Overall educational & general expenditures allocated to the business unit

-- 4. How do the amounts provided above adequately support the business unit's ability to provide quality business education?